wlonk/arcadia/rules/pbta_rules.md

 #### Flirting

-When you flirt with someone, roll your Graceful.
-On a hit, mark your Relationship with them.
-On a 7-9, also ...
+When you **flirt with someone**, roll Graceful.
+On a hit, take a String on them.
+On a 7-9, also, choose one:

+  - Your actions are not unbecoming.
+  - No more is read into your flirting than you intend.
+  - They promise you something they think you want, their choice.

 #### Making introductions

-When **first meeting another character**, roll Graceful.
-On a 10+, you have made a very good impression, and start with a relationship of 2 with them.
-On a 7-9, you have made an unremarkable impression, and start with a relationship of 0 with them.
-On a miss, you have some how made a misstep or offended them;
+When you **first meet another character**, roll Graceful.
+On a hit, take a String with them.
+On a 10+, also take +1 forward in the rest of the scene.
+On a miss, you have somehow made a misstep or offended them.
-start with a relationship of -1.

 #### Reading hidden feelings

-When you **read someone's hidden feelings**, roll your Relationship with them.
+When you **read someone's hidden feelings**, spend a String to ask them one of the following questions, one for one.
-On a 10+, hold three.
-On a 7-9, hold one.
-You may spend your hold 1-1 to ask the following questions and get an honest answer during your interaction with
-them:

   * What
   * How